 Itchy vaginal area treatment

 The first step in treating vulvar and vaginal itching is contacting your healthcare provider for a diagnosis.
-As you can see, there’s a whole list of reasons why your vulva and vagina might be irritated.
+As you can see, there are so many different causes of vaginal itching or irritation.
 Your doctor can determine the underlying cause and offer the best treatment options.

-Antibiotics or antiviral medication can do the trick if an STI or vaginal infection causes the itching.
-Your doctor will prescribe an antifungal treatment if you have a yeast infection.
-If it's a skin condition causing the itchiness, your doctor might recommend a soothing cream, ointment, or antihistamines.
+Antibiotics or antiviral medication can do the trick if an STI or other infection causes vaginal itching.
+Your doctor will prescribe antifungal medications if you have a yeast infection.
+If it's a skin condition causing discomfort, your doctor might recommend a soothing cream, ointment, or antihistamines to reduce vaginal itching.

 For eligible testers, we offer first-of-its-kind clinical care, including an Rx treatment program developed by a provider, supportive coaching, and much more.